-sniffing in Central Australia has reduced significantly coincident with the rollout of Opal fuel across Central Australia.
+"... it appears that over 2006 to 2008 the incidence of petrol sniffing in Central Australia has reduced significantly coincident with the rollout of Opal fuel across Central Australia.

-[T]here appears to have been a drop from approximately 600 to 85 sniffers in Central Australia with a drop from 178 to 80 sniffers on the Anangu Pitjantjatjara Yankuntjatjara lands.
+... there appears to have been a drop from approximately 600 to 85 sniffers in Central Australia with a drop from 178 to 80 sniffers on the Anangu Pitjantjatjara Yankuntjatjara lands."

-The economic data is no more cheering.
+The economic data is not cheering.
 Income levels for Indigenous Australians generally decline with geographic remoteness.
-In 2006, the average equivalised incomes for Indigenous Australians was 69 per cent of the corresponding average income for non-Indigenous Australians, but this declined to about 40 per cent in remote areas.
+In 2006, the average equivalised incomes for Indigenous Australians was 69 per cent of the corresponding income for non-Indigenous Australians, but this declined to about 40 per cent in remote areas.
 The median weekly gross individual income for Indigenous Australians (\$278) was but 59 per cent of the median weekly gross individual income for non-Indigenous Australians (\$473).
 In 2001, 46 per cent of all Indigenous Australians aged 15 to 64 years were not in the labour force compared to 27 per cent of the non-Indigenous population.
 By 2006, these figures improved, dropping to 43 per cent and 24 per cent, but without any closing of the gap.
 Even these figures do not paint the whole economic picture.
 Indigenous Australians are twice as likely to work part-time and are more likely to work in low skilled occupations without tertiary qualifications.